OpenTechFund/secure-email/README.md

 PrivateSky
 --------------------------------------------

 PrivateSky was a secure web-based email service that chose to shut down because their design was not compatible with UK law.
-Many in the press have [said GCHQ forced the closure](http://www.ibtimes.co.uk/articles/529392/20131211/gchq-forced-privatesky-secure-email-service-offline.htm), which the [company refuses](http://www.certivox.com/blog/bid/359788/The-real-story-on-the-PrivateSky-takedown).
+Many in the press have [said GCHQ forced the closure](http://www.ibtimes.co.uk/articles/529392/20131211/gchq-forced-privatesky-secure-email-service-offline.htm), which the [company refutes](http://www.certivox.com/blog/bid/359788/The-real-story-on-the-PrivateSky-takedown).

 Scramble
 --------------------------------------------

 [scramble.io](https://scramble.io)

 Scramble is a OpenPGP email application that can be loaded from a website (with plans to add app store support).
-Additionally, you can get sign up for email service from scramble.io.
+Additionally, you can sign up for email service from scramble.io.

 **Keys:** Private keys are generated in the browser app, encrypted with the user's passphrase, and then stored on the server.
 The server never sees the user's passphrase (password is hashed using scrypt before sent to the server during account creation and authentication).
 The master storage secret (symmetric key) used to encrypt keys is stored in the browser's sessionStorage, which is erased when the user logs out.
 Keys are validated using notaries.

-**Infrastructure:** Scramble uses a system of network perspective to discover and validate public keys.
+**Infrastructure:** Scramble uses a system of network perspectives to discover and validate public keys.
 The client will come with a list of pre-blessed notaries that can be used to query for public keys.
 If the notaries agree, the client will consider the key to be validated.

 **Application:** Currently, Scramble is a traditional HTML5 javascript application loaded from the website.
 In the future, Scramble will also be an installable browser app.